 Lamanai is unique among Mayan sites for two main reasons:

 1) Lamanai was continuously inhabited from 1500BC through 1800AD – that is a seriously long time and means that it continued to be inhabited several hundred years after many other Mayan sites in the region had been abandoned.
-Because Lamanai was built on a river the people there were able to avoid drought-related food and water crises that plagued other cities.
+Because Lamanai was built on a river, the people there could avoid drought-related food and water crises that plagued other cities.
 Just to emphasize the longevity of this civilization, 1500BC to 1800AD is over 3000 years!!
-The fact that I would round this number to 3000 says something as I’d be rounding off more time than the US has been country.
+The fact that I would round this number to 3000 says something, as I’d be rounding off more time than the US has been country.